-An emerging concept in the social science arena is growing that combines the research of economics and behavior science called “behavioral economics”.
+An emerging concept in the social sciences combines economics and behavior science and is called “behavioral economics.”
 Through a meeting at the Wabash County YMCA with Duke University’s Common Cents Lab, some of the Transform Consulting Group team learned more about behavioral economics to improve program outcomes.

-Now we realize that most nonprofits don’t have an economist on staff that could review their programs and services to implement behavioral science principles.
+Of course we realize that most nonprofits don’t have an economist on staff who can review their programs and services to implement behavioral science principles.
 Fear not.
 There are some simple solutions that all nonprofits could implement on their own – without an economist on staff – to increase their uptake or enrollment in programming utilizing these simple behavioral economic principles below.

 5 Behavioral Economic Principles

 - Personalization – People are more likely to respond to messages or services that are tailored to them.
-A one size fits all motto does not tailor to everyone.
+A one-size-fits-all motto is not tailored to everyone.
 Individuals have different lifestyles and needs.
-So a program might benefit a variety of people, but what will attract them to the program to begin with and what will help each person along the process?
+So a program might benefit a variety of people, but what will attract them to the program to begin with, and what will help each person along the process?
 Personal interactions with each client will help create a clear focus of the program and how it relates to and will benefit the client.

 - Herding – Behavior is impacted by what others are doing.
 We are social people and whether or not we realize it, we are socialized based on our environments.
 If we learn about a neighbor enrolling their child in a camp, then we might do it as well.
 We watch and listen to what others do and often follow.
 There is a convenience factor here where people are comfortable with what they know.
 Is your program leveraging the social aspect of your programs and services with your current clients and connections?
 If you have a college savings account program, are the parents who are contributing sharing that message so that the parents in their network realize that others are contributing and it’s a “normal” behavior to do so?